belaguarino/belaguarino/README.md

 ### Hi, I'm Izabela. 👋

-- 🔭 I am a Product Manager by EBAC and a
+- 🔭 I am a Product Manager by EBAC and a Trybe student.
 - 🌱 I am a student at Trybe and I am currently working on backend (Node.js and TypeScript) projects.
 - 👯 I love Business Development and Sales.
 My main particularity is that I had a career on Brazilian's top startups such as Rock Content, Hotmart and Queima Diária.
 That is why I focus a lot on UX and UI and I always start my projects with a FIGMA prototype.
 - 💬 You can ask me about User Interface, User experience and how to create the perfect sales pitch to your product.